networklore/ansible-cisco-snmp/README.md

 ```
 pip install nelsnmp --upgrade
 ```
 If you are running Ansible through a Python virtualenv you might need to change the ansible_python_interpreter variable.
 Check the hosts file in this repo for an example.
+You can clone this repo and copy the modules to your Ansible library path.
+If you are unsure, check out the [quick start guide](http://networklore.com/ansible-cisco-snmp-install/)

 ## Configuration of Cisco device